Here comes the excuse about not blogging…

 I’m thinking: would it be interesting to ask students to photograph an image of a place on campus where something meaningful has happened for them, to them?
 A place of memory or resonance, for any reason.

 As an example, I have a friend whose dad came to her graduation, and then after he died she felt she could always remember where she saw him sitting on a wall after her graduation ceremony.
 So this is still about spaces and places, but it’s about recognising that we all personalise spaces that we frequent because we have personal memories.

 We are experimenting with before the hangouts, have the students from each place look at the web sites of the others to find out the way the institution describes student life, so again, trying to balance what the web says about a place with what the students there share.

 The planning for this is rather loose (an understatement) with a few emails or DMs for logistics, and an idea for the activity that unrolls a few days before we publish it.

 Loose planning is different from under planning; and it takes me back to one of the first lessons I got in this game, as a young instructional technologist at the Maricopa Community Colleges.
 I was in charge of planning the large year end faculty development retreat our office ran and was literally sick with nerves about planning the activities (asking some 150 people to spend a day doing stuff).
 My mentor, then Vice Chancellor of Academic Affairs Alfredo de los Santos, told me that all I needed to do was get people in a room with something meaningful to do– that they would take care of the rest.

 Loose hands on the wheel is the way to go, then and now.

-The post "The #NetNarr Virtual Bus is Driven with the Hands Loose on the Wheel" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2017/03/the-netnarr-virtual-bus/) on March 21, 2017.
+The post "The #NetNarr Virtual Bus is Driven with the Hands Loose on the Wheel" was originally thawed from a previous ice age and melted at CogDogBlog (https://cogdogblog.com/2017/03/the-netnarr-virtual-bus/) on March 21, 2017.